benedictpaten/intro_python/README.md

 ```

 When you're finished with these notebooks you
-just need to delete the parent directory and
+just need to delete the parent directory (cse20) and
+everything we've installed (including all the notebooks, Jupyter and Python packages,
-everything we've installed (except for Python3) will be removed.
+but not including Python3) will be removed.

 ```
 rm -rf cse20